otmohamedpccc/CIS-106-/lecturenotes/lecture6.md

 * files created with tar must end in .tar
 * To create an archive
   + tar + options + archive name + files to add to archive

-* To extract an archive
+* To extract an archive**-

  + tar + options + file to extract

  + -c or --create - creates an archive file

  + -t or --list - lists an archives contents

  + -x or --extract - extracts archives contents

  + -f or --file  - specifies the archive files name and location (command is always required)

  + -v or --verbose - displays details about copying files to and extracting files from archives

  + -z or ---gzip, --ungzip - filters an archive through gzip

- + - J - decompresses
+ + -J - decompresses

+ + -r inserts a file into the archive

+ + -d decompresses archives

- + -r inserts a file into the archive example - tar -cf myfiles.tar ~/Downloads/* ~/Pictures/* (used * wildcard to extract all files *.{jpeh,png,pdf} a file thats inside an archive is called a member
+example - tar -cf myfiles.tar ~/Downloads/* ~/Pictures/* (used * wildcard to extract all files *.{jpeh,png,pdf} a file thats inside an archive is called a member